majorimi/blazor-components/.github/docs/Toggle.md

 Sets the `style` of the HTML `<button>` `background-color` when button is OFF (bool value `false`).
 Use HTML specified: **Color Names**, **RGB**, **HEX** or with **HSL** values.
 - **`HoverColor`: `string { get; set; }` (default: "whitesmoke") - Required** <br />
 Sets the `style` of the HTML `<button>` `background-color` when button is hovered over with mouse.
 Use HTML specified: **Color Names**, **RGB**, **HEX** or with **HSL** values.
-- **`Content`: `RenderFragment` HTML content - Required** Required HTML content to show in Toggle button.
-It can be any text or image (please use transparent background image).
 - **`Height`: `int { get; set; }` (default: 30) - Required** <br />
 HTML `<button>` element height in `px`.
 - **`Width`: `int { get; set; }` (default: 80) - Required** <br />